Please note, all references to “CBD” or “CBD products” within this post refers to hemp-derived CBD, not marijuana-derived CBD.

 Back in 1940, Dr. Roger Adams and a group of scientists from the University of Illinois successfully identified the non-psychoactive cannabinoid for the very first time.
 Some 23 years later, scientists managed to assess its structure in clarity.

-Ultimately, this kick-started plenty of research into a molecule that has since been hailed a medical marvel ingredient.
+Ultimately, this kick-started plenty of research into a molecule that has since been hailed as a medical marvel ingredient.

 CBD occurs naturally in marijuana and hemp plants, but the vast majority of products filtering into the mainstream market are created using industrial hemp plants.